Indian National Congress: Rahul Gandhi era

 On 28 August 2022, the Congress Working Committee (CWC) held an election for the next president of the INC, to succeed Rahul Gandhi.
 The election was held on 17 October 2022 and counting took place on 19 October 2022.
 The candidates in the race were Kerala MP Shashi Tharoor and Karnataka MP Mallikarjun Kharge.
 Mallikarjun Kharge won the election in a landslide, securing 7,897 out of the 9,385 votes cast.
 His rival, Shashi Tharoor, secured 1,072 votes.

-Kharge led the party into the 2024 Indian general election, where the party made significant gains in Uttar Pradesh and several other states, ultimately securing 99 seats.
-This performance marked the party's best electoral result since 2014 and enabled Rahul Gandhi to assume the role of Leader of the Opposition in the Lok Sabha.
-However, this was the party's third worst performance in terms of number of seats.
-The party also served as the principal opposition within the Indian National Developmental Inclusive Alliance (INDIA), a coalition formed in 2023.
+During Kharge's presidency, the Congress party launched the Bharat Jodo Yatra in September 2022 as a nationwide mass outreach campaign led by Rahul Gandhi.
+The march began in Kanyakumari, Tamil Nadu, and concluded in Srinagar, Jammu and Kashmir, covering approximately 4000 km on foot across multiple states.
+According to the party, the yatra aimed to promote national unity and highlight issues including unemployment, inflation, and social polarization.
+The campaign received extensive media coverage and became a major political initiative of the party.
+In January 2024, Kharge inaugurated the Bharat Jodo Nyay Yatra, again led by Rahul Gandhi.
+Beginning in Manipur and concluding in Mumbai, the yatra focused on the theme of "Nyay" (justice), with emphasis on economic, social, and political issues such as employment, social justice, and democratic institutions.
+The campaign formed part of the Congress party's outreach efforts ahead of the 2024 Indian general election.